vmmc2/Flutter-Web-Course/asyncronous_and_syncronous_programming.md

-# ABOUT SYNCRONOUS AND ASYNCRONOUS PROGRAMMING
+# ABOUT SYNCHRONOUS AND ASYNCHRONOUS PROGRAMMING

 ## Consider the following example of code written in Dart below...
 ```dart